image bio

 By OBGYN and fertility expert Dr. Kenosha Gleaton

-Choline benefits include improved cognition, cardiovascular health, metabolism, reproductive health, and more.
-Some groups are at a higher risk of deficiency and while this is rare, it may lead to organ dysfunction.
-Read on to find out more about how to prevent deficiency and support your health.
+Choline benefits include improved health, cognitive function, cardiovascular health, metabolism, reproductive health, mental health benefits, and more.1,2,3 Some groups are at a higher risk of choline deficiency, which can lead to organ dysfunction in rare cases.
+Read on to find out more about how to prevent deficiency and support your health.2

+Choline has also been one of the best natural remedies for anxiety during pregnancy.
 In addition to choline, many other supplements have been linked to improvements in sperm parameters.
 Looking for a high-quality, antioxidant-rich multivitamin formulated for male fertility?
-Consider our prenatal supplement for men
+Consider our prenatal supplement for men.

-Choline is one of many vitamins and minerals necessary for a healthy pregnancy and has even been called the “brain-building” nutrient by the American Academy of Pediatrics.
-Prenatal processes involving membrane biosynthesis, tissue expansion, brain development, and gene expression require ample choline levels in the maternal diet.
-Studies have shown that supplementing the diet with choline improves pregnancy outcomes and reduces the risk of negative outcomes such as neural tube defects and preeclampsia (read more on preeclampsia here).
+Choline is one of many vitamins and minerals necessary for a healthy pregnancy and has even been called the “brain-building” nutrient by the American Academy of Pediatrics.4 Prenatal processes involving membrane biosynthesis, tissue expansion, brain development, and gene expression require ample choline levels in the maternal diet.5 Studies have shown that supplementing the diet with choline improves pregnancy outcomes and reduces the risk of negative outcomes such as neural tube defects and preeclampsia.4,7

-Choline is so necessary for a growing fetus that maternal plasma choline can become depleted if there is not adequate supplementation.
-Choline is found in large amounts in the placenta, amniotic fluid, and breast milk.
-It’s been found that most pregnant women in the U.S. are not achieving adequate choline intake recommendations of 450 mg/day and would likely benefit from boosting their choline intakes through dietary and/or supplemental approaches, such as Natalist Prenatal Daily Packets.
+Choline is so necessary for a growing fetus that maternal plasma choline can become depleted if there is not an adequate intake of choline.4] Choline is found in large amounts in the placenta, amniotic fluid, and breast milk.
+It’s been found that most pregnant women in the U.S. are not achieving adequate choline intake recommendations of 450 mg/day, and would likely benefit from boosting their choline intakes through dietary intake and/or supplemental approaches, such as our women's prental vitamins.5

 Some groups are at a higher risk of choline deficiency.
 These groups include: